How did the marathon emerge?

 - For a history of the first marathon race in the first modern Olympics, see: Holmes, Burton.
 1984.
 The Olympian Games in Athens, 1896: The First Modern Olympics.
 1st Evergreen ed.
 New York: Grove Press.

-- For more information on the history of the Boston Marathon, see: Derderian, Tom.
+- For more information on the Boston Marathon history, see: Derderian, Tom.
 2014.
 Boston Marathon a Celebration of the World’s Premier Race.
 Triumph Books. http://public.eblib.com/choice/publicfullrecord.aspx?p=1648811.

-- For a history of the modern length of the marathon, see: Davis, David.
+- For a history of the marathon's modern length, see: Davis, David.
 2012.
 Showdown at Shepherd’s Bush: The 1908 Olympic Marathon and the Three Runners Who Launched a Sporting Craze.
 New York: Thomas Dunne Books.

-- For more on the history of the marathon and women, see: Switzer, Kathrine.
+- For more on the marathon and women's history, see: Switzer, Kathrine.
 2009.
 Marathon Woman: Running the Race to Revolutionize Women’s Sports.
 Cambridge, MA: Da Capo Press.

-- For more on how today's marathon is popular with many amateur runners, see: Murphy, Sam, and Sam Murphy.
+- For more on how today's marathon is popular with many amateur runners: Murphy, Sam, and Sam Murphy.
 2009.
 Marathon and Half Marathon: From Start to Finish.
 London: A & C Black, pg.
 165.

-- For statistics on the popularity of the marathon, see: Zinner, Christoph, and Billy Sperlich.
+- For statistics on the marathon's popularity, see Zinner, Christoph, and Billy Sperlich.
 2016.
-Marathon Running: Physiology, Psychology, Nutrition and Training Aspects, pg.
+Marathon Running: Physiology, Psychology, Nutrition, and Training Aspects, pg.
 108.